 Computers and the internet

-Free use is available to full members of Derby City Libraries.
-Visitors to Derby can use the computers by showing identification, normally this should be the same identification needed to join the library, but international visitors can use a passport, national indentity card or driving licence.
-We regret we do not accept credit or debit cards.
+PC use is available to full members of Derby Libraries.
+Visitors to Derby can use the computers by showing identification, normally this should be the same identification needed to join the library, but international visitors can use a passport, national identity card or driving licence.
+We regret we do not accept credit or debit cards for ID purposes.

 The following documents have more information: